shah314/gamultiknapsack/README.md

 <pre>
-Compile the Java code and then run: java GeneticAlgorithm
+Compile the Java code and then run:
+<b>java GeneticAlgorithm filename format</b>
+(The file name contains the instance in weing or orlib format) (The format is either weing or orlib)
+Example: <b>java GeneticAlgorithm data.DAT weing</b>

 Compile the C++ code and then run the executable. g++ cmultiknapsack.cpp
-./a.out

-The algorithm requires a data.DAT in the current directory.
+<b>./a.out filename format</b>
+(The file name contains the instance in weing or orlib format) (The format is either weing or orlib)
+Example: <b>./a.out data.DAT weing</b>

-Please remove all comments and other extraneous text from data.DAT.
+(Please remove all comments and other extraneous text from data.DAT) (See the tests directory for testcpp.sh and testjava.sh for an example run)
 </pre>

 The benchmark instances are available <a href="http://people.brunel.ac.uk/~mastjjb/jeb/orlib/files/mknap2.txt">here</a>.
 They have the following format: